 The U. T. System has a compelling interest to assure that procurement funds always are expended in an equal-business-opportunity context.
-To meet that obligation, the Board of Regents delegates to the Chancellor the responsibility for establishing and maintaining procurement systems and procedures that is nondiscriminatory with respect to race, color, religion, sex, or national origin.
-That obligation also encompasses procurement systems and procedures of business firms under contract with the U. T. System in order to preclude U. T. System institutions’ passive participation in an unlawfully discriminatory marketplace.
+To meet that obligation, the Board of Regents delegates to the Chancellor the responsibility for establishing and maintaining procurement systems and procedures that are nondiscriminatory with respect to race, color, religion, sex, or national origin.
+That obligation also encompasses procurement systems and procedures of business firms under contract with the U. T. System to preclude U. T. institutions’ passive participation in an unlawfully discriminatory marketplace.
 The Chancellor is also responsible for developing procedures to ensure that a good faith effort is made to meet the state’s goals for HUB participation and overall economic development.

 Sec.
 3 Adoption of Guidelines.

 The Board of Regents adopts the use of the guidelines and related rules of the Texas Procurement and Support Services Division of the Texas Comptroller of Public Accounts (34 Texas Administrative Code Part 1, Sections 20.11 – 20.28).

 Sec.
 4 Scope.

 This policy applies to acquisition of specified commodities, professional and other services, and construction services, by System Administration and U. T. institutions, including auxiliary enterprises, regardless of funding source (treasury or non-treasury funds).

 Historically Underutilized Business – a business enterprise, with its principal place of business in Texas, which is formed for the purpose of making a profit, and meets one of the following categories:

 - A corporation in which at least 51% of all classes of shares of stock or other equitable securities are owned by one or more persons from an economically disadvantaged group.

 - A sole proprietorship that is 100% owned by a person from an economically disadvantaged group.